jermnelson/developing-sinopia-editor-react-redux/doc/outline.md

 Within the programming community, the ubiquity of Javascript as the default programming language for scripting websites and applications means most developers have at least a passing knowledge of the language.
-While client-side manipulation of the HTML DOM (document object model) has changed over the years with the introduction of such Javascript libraries as [JQuery][JQUERY] and the continued addition of different supporting technologies, Javascript has morphed into a server-side language with the emergence of the [Node.js][NODE] ecosystem.
+While client-side manipulation of the HTML DOM (document object model) has changed over the years with the introduction of Javascript libraries like [JQuery][JQUERY] and the continued addition of different supporting technologies, Javascript has morphed into a server-side language with the emergence of the [Node.js][NODE] ecosystem.